Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/executor/HttpRequestExecutor.md

 #####Parameters

-> name name Name of the POST file data to create part for.
+* name name Name of the POST file data to create part for.
-> file File of the POST data to create part for.
+* file File of the POST data to create part for.

 #####Returns

-#####Throws
+* Created data part.#####Throws

 * [IOException](../../../../java/io/IOException.md) If any any error occurs during file type detection.